Ozempic and sex drive: what to expect

 Key takeaways

-We’ve tapped experts and called upon available research to explain everything you need to know about Ozempic and sex drive, from why the drug may impact your sexual interest and appetite to how to handle changes, specifically a lower sex drive.
+Noticing a higher or lower sex drive after starting Ozempic and wondering why?
+We’ve tapped experts and called upon available research to explain everything you need to know about Ozempic and sex drive and how to handle these changes.

 Does Ozempic affect your sex drive?